Evangelion: 3.0 You Can (Not) Redo: Release

 The film was released on November 17, 2012 in Japanese theatres by Toei Company.
 The film was also released in Korean theaters in April 2013.
 The Japanese Blu-ray and DVD were released on April 24, 2013.

-The film is licensed by Funimation (North America), Madman Entertainment (Australia) and Manga Entertainment (United Kingdom) for home release on Blu-ray and DVD.
+The film was licensed by Funimation (North America), Madman Entertainment (Australia) and Manga Entertainment (United Kingdom) for home release on Blu-ray and DVD.
 The US announcement was revealed once their Facebook page reached over 1 million likes and was later provided with a release date for February 2014.
 However, due to more demand on theatrical screenings the home release was delayed.
 After numerous months with lack of information regarding both the theatrical release and home release, a FUNimation post on Facebook assured fans that they were working closely with Studio Khara to ensure the English dub is closer to Khara's vision.
 As a result, both the Australian and United Kingdom releases (both originally given a March 2014 release date) were postponed until the situation was sorted.
 In December 2014, Funimation confirmed that they intended to release Evangelion 3.33 in the near future and that Khara was creating the English-language subtitle track for the Western release of the film.

 In July 2013, 3.0 was shown for the first time with official English subtitles at AVCon.
 Before the delay, Madman organized screenings of 3.0 as part of its Reel Anime film festival in select cinemas across Australia from September to October 2013.
 In the US, the film was screened as part of the Jpop Summit Festival 2013 in San Francisco on July 27, July 29 and August 4, 2013.
 It was also screened at Otakon 2013 in Baltimore, Maryland and at Anime Weekend Atlanta on September 28.
 The premiere of the English dub was screened at New York Comic Con on October 11, 2013, which was previously announced as a subbed screening.